 2: The Castle of Madness

-The Château de la Folie is another fascinating site for urbex in the Val-d'Oise.
-This castle, once sumptuous, is today in ruins and invaded by nature.
+The Château de la Folie is another fascinating urban exploration site in the Val-d'Oise.
+This once sumptuous castle is now in ruins and reclaimed by nature.

 Site Features